Reveal a Job Candidate’s True Capabilities

 5 In-Depth Situational Interview Questions:

 Unlike the above behavioral questions that dig for examples of past successes, the following questions use real-life challenges that exist within your department to gauge how effectively the candidate will approach them.

-Listen for: Leadership Skills, Recognition and other Employee Engagement practices, use of Data to Set Meaningful Goals
+Listen for: Leadership Skills, Recognition, and other Employee Engagement practices, and use of Data to Set Meaningful Goals

 A great response will start with clarifying questions.
 (Don’t you want a candidate who wants a solid understanding of the situation before they go about diagnosing a solution?)
 You also want to hear answers that tie your future situation to something they’ve already done successfully in the past.

 "We’re a fast-growing department within a fast-growing company.
 Often, we’re taking on challenges that are new to all of us.
 How would you handle being asked to take on something that you know is outside your skill set?"